grantmcdermott/lfe2fixest/README.md

 estimation routines for high-dimensional data.
 Both methods are also highly optimised.
 However, `feols()` is newer, tends to be significantly faster, and allows for additional functionality (e.g. a `predict` method).
-At the time of writing this conversion package, **lfe** has also been (temporarily) removed from CRAN after a period of stasis, leading to a variety of downstream issues.
+At the same time, the primary author of **lfe** has stopped developing the package.
+It has since been adopted, but is essentially in pure maintenance mode.

 The syntax between `felm()` and `feols()` is similar, albeit with one not necessarily providing a drop-in replacement for the other.
 For